The Inferential Statistics Data Scientists Should Know

 Statistics is a mathematical science concerning Data collection, Analysis, Interpretation, and Presentation of data.
 It is one of the key fundamental skills needed for data science.
 Any specialist in data science would surely advise learning statistics.

+In the previous article, we have seen some beginner-level understanding of Statistics.
 In this article, I will discuss Inferential Statistics, which is one of the most prominent notions in statistics for data science.

 Descriptive Statistics is a major branch of statistics that supports describing a huge amount of data with charts and tables.
 It neither permits us to draw inferences about the population nor reach an Inference regarding any of our hypotheses.
 Descriptive Statistics, by simply describing our collected dataset, enables us to present raw data in a more meaningful way.